HughP/MLKA/Publications/2015 - Thesis/Data Used/1. USA Use Case/O. Navajo Text Sample/ReadMe.md

 | Upper Case | A | E | I | O |
 | Lower Case | a | e | i | o |

-###Diacritics
-There are two kinds of diacritics used in the orthography.
-These are used in combination with vowels and nasals.
-Vowels are optionally marked for nasality with an [ogonek](https://en.wikipedia.org/wiki/Ogonek) ⟨ ˛ ⟩ mark below the vowel.
-Vowel and nasal base charactars may optionally appear with an [acute accent](https://en.wikipedia.org/wiki/Acute_accent) ⟨ ´ ⟩ indicating high tone on the vowel or nasal.
-Vowels are also reapeaded orthographicaly when they are contrastive for length.
-Dipthongs also occur and are indicated as a sequence of contrasting orthographical vowels.
+####Length
+Vowels may be long or short.
+Long vowels are indicated twice orthographically i.e. ⟨ aa ⟩.

+####Tone
+There are two pitch heights in Navajo, high and low.
+Low tone is unmarked.
+High tone is marked with an acute accent.

-There are arguably four kinds of tonal patterns:
+There are arguably four kinds of tonal patterns which occur in Navajo:

 | *Tonal Patterns in Navajo* | Single and long Vowels | Long Vowels |
 |:------------------------:|--------------|------------|